beginning of content

 How is diverticular disease treated?

-Your doctor may recommend a high-fibre diet to reduce any symptoms of diverticular disease and prevent complications.
+Your doctor may recommend a high-fibre diet to reduce your symptoms of diverticular disease and prevent complications.

 Diverticulitis

 If you have severe diverticulitis, you may need to be admitted into hospital.
 Treatment includes antibiotics and fluids.
-These may be given through a drip into your vein.
-You may also need strong pain relievers.
-People who do not improve with treatment or who develop complications may require surgery.
+These may be given through a drip into one of your veins.
+You may also need strong pain-relief medicines.

 Can diverticular disease be prevented?